NormalChess/NormalChess-Repo/variant.md

 > Literally checkers

-The pawn can jump over pawns (not pieces) vertically on the board (in one direction, left or right), and can jump over more than one at a time.
+The pawn can jump over pawns (not pieces) vertically on the board.
+It will take the piece it jumps over, you can chain these in only one direction.

 Like checkers. (it is checkers)